-The Professional Pilot degree program at UCM prepares you for an exciting career in professional flight operations.
+The University of Central Missouri Professional Pilot degree program prepares you for an exciting career in professional flight operations.
 Career options include Airline Flight Crew, Business/Corporate Flight Operations, Military, Air Taxi/Air Charter, Aerial Application, Test Pilot Operations, etc.

 This degree option couples academics, technical training and flight education to give you the background education, technical competency and FAA certifications and ratings to take your place within the aviation industry.